ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 <img class="fit" src="/;pass/images/kdom-2318px.jpg">
 ```

-If we use a device with a lower screen density, such as the Nokia Lumia 520, with device pixel ratio of 1.4, FIT chooses closest greater match, which is the 2x image:
+If we use a device with a lower screen density, such as the Nokia Lumia 520, with device pixel ratio of 1.4, FIT chooses the closest greater match, which is the 2x image, and so the optimized image markup becomes:

 ```html
 <img class="fit" src="/;pass/images/kdom-768px.jpg">